mardesoushi/pymicromegas/README.md

 ## `Project`
   - wrapper class of `make`, `./main ...`, in project directories.
-  - `Prpject.__call__` to directly return parsed micromegas outputs (callable object, used as if it is like a function.
+  - `Project.__call__` to directly return parsed micromegas outputs (callable object, used as if it is like a function.
 See the previous example.)

 # TODO